In Bible Belt, rift emerges in pro-gay marriage movement

 By Edith Honan

-LOUISVILLE, Ky In Kentucky, a Bible Belt state where voters have passed a constitutional amendment banning same-sex marriage, the movement to promote gay rights has two factions.
+LOUISVILLE, Ky, March 13 In Kentucky, a Bible Belt state where voters have passed a constitutional amendment banning same-sex marriage, the movement to promote gay rights has two factions.

 One seeks to overturn discrimination through a legislative path, admitting it faces long odds.
 The other wants to break down barriers to gay marriage with demonstrations and civil disobedience.